max-gersh/SWE-Evaluation-Tool/README.md

 # nm_swe
 Analysis, figures and tables for NM OSE SWE reports
 This repository is used to generate weekly snow water equivalent (SWE) reports for the northern Rio Grande River Basin in Colorado and New Mexico.
-Code is included to download SNODAS SWE estimates from https://noaadata.apps.nsidc.org/NOAA/G02158/ and generate summary figures and tables.
-Future updates will include additonal SWE products including UA/SWANN (https://climate.arizona.edu/data/UA_SWE/) and CU SWE.
+Code is included to download SNODAS SWE (https://noaadata.apps.nsidc.org/NOAA/G02158/), UA/SWANN (https://climate.arizona.edu/data/UA_SWE/), CU SWE (manual download from onedrive) and generate summary figures and tables.

 ## Setup
 This system uses the python programming language.
 You will need to create a conda environment with the required packages.
 All of the following commands should be run in a terminal (powershell on windows) or the terminal inside of your code editor (tested on Visual Studio Code and JupyterLab for windows).